Highlights of the Program

 • Reframing protein quality by examining biomolecular diversity and function

-• Introducing how standardized proteomics and multi-omics data enable meaningful protein comparison
+• Introducing how standardized proteomics and multi-omics data enable meaningful protein comparisons

 10:05 - 10:10